joseasoler/tradergen/README.md

 * Very cheap and very expensive bionics are less common.
 Ultratech bionics are unfrequent.
 * Increased variety of joy buildings in stock.

+### Slaver

+* May have any alcohol type in stock, instead of only beer.
+Cheaper varieties are more common.
+* May have more variety of gluttonous food instead of just chocolate.
+* Very cheap and very expensive bionics are less common.
+Ultratech bionics are unfrequent.

 ## Mod support

 TraderGen should support wares from most mods out of the box; please submit a [bug report](CONTRIBUTING.md) if you find any issues.